Step 17: Mobile SEO and UX Optimization

 Second, more searches take place on smartphones than on desktop computers, according to Google.

 As a result, satisfying mobile users is the search engines’ top priority.
-It’s no wonder they look closely at how your site treats its mobile visitors before giving you a high ranking.

 Mobile SEO is crucial not just because smartphone users are the majority, but also because Google and Bing use mobile-friendliness as a ranking signal in mobile search.
-In fact, Google is even switching to a “mobile-first index” — which means the mobile version of your site is what counts for ranking purposes.
+In fact, Google

 - Optimize your website to be found in mobile search.